pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_objects.md

 ### Get user metadata - PubNub client

-Retrieve metadata for a user (optional custom).
+Retrieve metadata for a user, with optional includes.

 #### Method(s)